amirkeren/kcpa/README.md

-# kcpa
+# kpca
-kcpa ensamble for classification
+kpca ensamble for classification